HugeFrog24/gpt-video-transcriber/README.md

 ## Key features:

-1. Audio Extraction: Extracts audio from video files for transcription.
+1. Audio Extraction:
+   - Extracts audio from video files for transcription.
+2. Transcription:
-2. Transcription: Converts extracted audio into text.
+   - Converts extracted audio into text.
+3. Language Detection:
+   - Identifies the language of the transcribed text.
+4. Text Summarization:
+   - Summarizes long transcriptions to fit within API limits.
+5. Description Generation:
-3. Description Generation: Uses AI to create multiple descriptive summaries based on the transcription.
+   - Uses AI to create multiple descriptive summaries based on the transcription.
+6. Description Evaluation:
-4. Description Evaluation: Selects the best description from generated options.
+   - Selects the best description from generated options.
-5. Batch Processing: Handles individual video files and entire directories.

 ## Why It Exists